Suggested links

 What are the symptoms of pleural mesothelioma?

-Common signs and symptoms of mesothelioma include difficulty breathing, dry coughing, chest tightness, shortness of breath, and fluid buildup in the lungs.
+Common signs and symptoms of pleural mesothelioma include difficulty breathing, dry coughing, chest tightness, shortness of breath, and fluid buildup in the lungs.

 These symptoms are associated with other respiratory illnesses, so it is important to be seen by a doctor to get a correct diagnosis.